Kamaaina

 Storage is well-supported for this building and appears in many current listings from multiple agents.
 Across the provided remarks, at least 8 listings explicitly mention storage-related features such as 'additional storage,' 'assigned storage locker,' 'extra storage unit,' and 'private secured storage unit.'
 This looks like a genuine building feature rather than a copy-paste error, reinforced by the strong historical MLS pattern.

-I searched for surfboard storage, board storage, surf storage, or combined bike-and-surfboard storage references.
-The remarks mention assigned storage units, lockers, and closets, but nothing specifically about surfboard storage.
+I searched for surfboard storage, board storage, surf storage, and bike-and-surfboard storage references.
+The remarks only mention general storage units/lockers, not dedicated surfboard storage.

 No analysis available